est31/cargo-local-serve/README.md

 * Render the markdown using pulldown-cmark
 * Source code formatting inside that rendering using syntect
 * Search feature
+* Creation of blob crate storage files that can store the entirety of crates.io

 ## Design principles